Supporting Mental Health Awareness Week 2019

 Fruit Baskets #BeBodyKind

-Food and hydration can affect our mood, and to kick-start the week the ever-popular fruit baskets are available across the offices.
+Food and hydration can affect our mood, and to kick-start the week the ever-popular fruit baskets were available across the offices.
 Find out what an ideal ‘Mind Meal’ looks like.

 Fast Fact: Your brain weighs around 3lbs and uses up about 20% of your daily calorie intake?
 Eating a varied and healthy diet, and drinking (around 2 litres per day is recommended) will help your memory, concentration levels and general mood.